Loans

 Unlike other options, loans must be repaid with interest.
 They can cover educational costs, tuition, fees, room and board, books, and supplies.
 Loans are legal obligations, so before accepting one, carefully consider your options and assess how much you’ll need to repay down the road.

-You may receive loans through the federal or state government by completing the FAFSA.
+You may borrow money from the federal government by completing the FAFSA®.
 These loans can be subsidized or unsubsidized.
 Subsidized loans don’t accrue interest while you’re enrolled at least half-time in school.
 Unsubsidized loans do accrue interest while you’re in school.
 Learn more about loans on the Student Aid website.

 Paper and pen